Expert Eyelash Technician Advice

 The moment you are sold to the idea of eyelash extensions and decide to take a plunge into their world, you will be faced with a choice to make.

 There are a number of available options and no one size fits all.
 The sheer number of options may be overwhelming.
 But looking on the bright side, it means that you will find one that fits you perfectly.

 Besides, this will guide you through the most popular types and what makes each different from the rest such that when you are done, you will have known exactly what extension you are going for.

-They are made of synthetic monofilament, and have a number of characteristics that can categorize them into color, form, bend, and the method employed in extension.
+They are made of synthetic monofilament, and have a number of characteristics that can categorize them into colour, form, bend, and the method employed in extension.

-They may come in many different colors, which include purple, red, brown, pink, red, black, and even multicolored should one desire.
+They may come in many colours, which include purple, red, brown, pink, red, black, and even multicoloured should one desire.
 However, black and brown are the main ones and most preferred.

 In this category, there are three types of lashes.
 Mink, silk, and sable.

 Mink extensions are as realistic as they come.
 They look completely natural on a person and are virtually undetectable.